t5r7/thomasr.me/pages/colophon.md

 ## JavaScript
 The site makes use of minimal JavaScript, and makes no external requests on pages other than the 404 page.
 On the 404 page, a request may be made to a Cloudflare Worker, which acts as a proxy for the site that contains projects hosted by GitHub Pages.
-This is done to avoid CORS issues.
+This allows for automatic redirects to projects.
 On every page, the accent colours (CSS variables) are randomly set, and on the homepage, the greeting is updated to reflect the time of day.

 ## Archive
-Previous versions of the site, and many that have come before it, are available on-request.
+Previous versions of the site---and many that have come before it---are available on-request.
 If you're a curious friend of mine, you likely already have access to [the graveyard](https://archive.thomasr.me).

 ## Domains
-You can find a [list of domains]({{ site.baseurl }}/domains/) that I own; most of which are old and redirect to this site.
+I have collated a [list of domains]({{ site.baseurl }}/domains/) that I own, most of which are ancient and simply redirect to this site.